AhmadHamze/hugo-toha-source/content/posts/opinion/Changing-jobs/index.md

 ## Tech stacks

-I used to work with React and Django, before moving into the new job I knew that I will be working with React Native and NodeJS.
+I used to work with React and Django, before moving into the new job, I knew that I will be working with React Native and NodeJS.
 I was worried for a few days before starting because I didn't have the time to prepare, I had a very brief introduction to React Native and NodeJS, and I was expected to contribute to the project from day one.

 Once I started working, I was relieved, React Native is really just React for the most part, the things that are special to React Native are not needed in most cases, so it feels you're just doing React with a slight difference in syntax.